Research Practice Collaborative (RPC):

 The RPC exists to surface what works, share practical insights, and support educators and leaders who want to make durable skills real, not theoretical.

-Phase II builds on the early findings from the Research Practice Collaborative by expanding the research to examine the implementation of durable skills development at greater depth.
-This phase focuses on identifying easy-to-replicate practices and generating tools educators can apply in their own contexts.
+This report builds on the early findings from the RPC by expanding the research to examine the implementation of durable skills development at greater depth.
+The focus is on easy-to-replicate practices and tools educators can apply in their own contexts.

 Phase I of the Research Practice Collaborative examined how innovative high schools and profession-based programs are intentionally cultivating durable skills and connecting learning to real-world applications.
 The findings highlight the systems, instructional practices, and adult mindsets that enable students to build skills that transfer across school, work, and life.